 Polycystic ovary syndrome, commonly referred to as PCOS, is a health issue that affects approximately one out of every ten women who are of childbearing age.
 The disorder is caused by an imbalance of a woman’s reproductive hormones, which can create problems in the ovaries.
 As a result, cysts can develop within ovaries, sometimes preventing eggs from being released.
-The board-certified OBGYNs at VA Women’s Health have extensive experience diagnosing and treating PCOS.
-Call (703) 435-2555 to request an appointment at our OBGYN office in Reston or Annandale today!
+The board-certified gynecologists at VA Women’s Health have extensive experience diagnosing and treating PCOS.
+Call (703) 435-2555 to request an appointment at our gynecology office in Reston today!

 Common Signs of PCOS

 Typically, symptoms of polycystic ovary syndrome develop around the time of the first menstrual period, but it is possible that the issue develops later in life.
 Women who develop PCOS may experience:

 - Thinning hair on the scalp

 Potential Risk Factors

 The exact cause of PCOS remains unknown, but a few factors can play a role in its development:

 - Weight gain – Obesity has been linked to increased rates of PCOS.

 - High insulin levels – Women with polycystic ovary syndrome tend to have a resistance to insulin.
 This can cause insulin blood levels to be higher than normal.